michaelwittig/democratree-api/README.md

 # democratree API

-This is part of the democratree app caring about the HTTP(S) API.
 The API is provided by AWS API Gateway.
-It provides a GiotHub Hook compatible resource to process commit hooks from GitHub.
+It provides a GitHub Hook compatible resource to process commit hooks from GitHub.
 It communicates with the ruby workers with SQS.

 ## Building & deploying the Lambda